Audition Requirements

 Auditions are an integral part of the selection process, and it allows the staff team to develop a cohesive year group.

-For the audition, please prepare two monologues:
+For the audition, please prepare two monologues in advance:

 Online Auditions